kubernetes/website/content/en/docs/reference/glossary/priority-class.md

 tags:
 - operation
 ---
- A Priority Class is an object that is not namespaced and it maps a priority class name to a priority value represented as an integer.”
+ A Priority Class is an object that is not namespaced and it maps a priority class name to a priority value represented as an integer.
 <!--more-->
 The [PriorityClass](docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityClass) is a non-namespaced object that defines a mapping from a priority class name to the integer value of the priority.
 The name of the priority is specified in the `name` field, and the value of the priority is specified in the `value` field.
 The higher the value, the higher the priority.
 The value of PriorityClass object can be in range from -2147483648 to 1000000000 inclusive.